londonb/js-Ember-marketplace/agile.md

 * As a user, I would like to leave a rating for a seller/store (if applicable).

-* As a user, I would like to sort ratings/comments from highest-to-lowest, or vis versa.

 * As an admin or seller, I would like to see information about all products I have for sale. ???